 A good place to start would be to read through cudaRenderer.cu and convince yourself that it does not meet the correctness requirement.
+(Look specifically at the CUDA kernel kernelRenderCircle, and the inline function shadePixel.)
 To visually see the effect of violation of above two requirements, compile the program with make.
 Then run:

-'''

 ./render -r cuda rand10k

-'''